4 Ways To Prepare Now for Baby — Especially When You Already Have Children

 My birthing prep required participation from my husband and my daughter.
 I set up two separate biological sleeping spaces so that we simply have more options for good sleep (the family bed idea did not work out so well after sleep deprivation walled even Papa).

-I thought of where Big Sis will now spend her days playing and sleeping; it turned out she does not want to be in a corner tucked away to do her quiet activities, so I had to make a separate but close enough space for her to be comfortable in while I get on with the baby, sans any spills of drinks or marker marks.
-When going outside is not possible, cosy indoor spaces to have visitors in can make or break a playdate visit.
-I am still planning these essentials now.
+For example, I thought of where Big Sis will now spend her days playing and sleeping; it turned out she does not want to be in a corner tucked away to do her quiet activities.
+I had to make a separate but close enough space for her to be comfortable in while I get on with the baby, sans any spills of drinks or marker marks.

-Make Your Sleep Sanctuary
+4—Make Your Sleep Sanctuary

-The entire pregnancy can be a practice (or ordeal!) in itself trying to get enough sleep.
-Restorative sleep begins from the morning to your nighttime routine before you nod off.
+The best, most restorative sleep begins in the morning.
+It is everything you do until your nighttime routine before you nod off.
 These two bookends to my day became my daily practice, and when I do my birth affirmations.

 Biological principles are most important in your bedroom: ensure a clean and calm EMF environment, no toxic materials or inappropriate items that agitate rather than calm, alongside good ventilation and appropriate lighting.